jlevy/og-equity-compensation/README.md

 ### Kinds of income

-🄳 You must pay federal, state, and in some cases, local **income taxes** on the money you make.
+🄳 You must pay federal, state, and, in some cases, local **income taxes** on the money you make.

 Given the complexity, most taxpayers aren’t aware of exactly how their